slerman12/UnifiedML/QUICK_APP_TUTORIAL3.md

 Our vision is to bring together the world of ML into one model, for the purpose of giving humanity the world-knowledge and decision-agent to restore spirit and happiness to our collective insanity, if we use it wisely.

 To do that, we need a decentralized effort to unify the world's tasks under a shared hyperparameter language, including data, environments, and learning objectives.
+To use it wisely, we need a lot of luck and human intelligence.

 ## Quick start